zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 #### 🔹Adding Proto Files for Microservices

-Although in the rpc gateway service can connect to the microservice, but do not know the microservice which api interfaces can be called, through the proto file can tell the rpc gateway service can be called api interface.
+Although in the grpc gateway service can connect to the microservice, but do not know the microservice which api interfaces can be called, through the proto file can tell the grpc gateway service can be called api interface.

-Copy the `api/micro service name/v1/xxx.proto` file from the microservice code directory and move it to the `api` directory of the rpc gateway service code.
-With the microservice proto file, the rpc gateway service will know what api interfaces are available to call.
+Copy the `api/micro service name/v1/xxx.proto` file from the microservice code directory and move it to the `api` directory of the grpc gateway service code.
+With the microservice proto file, the grpc gateway service will know what api interfaces are available to call.

-Navigate to the RPC gateway service directory, open a terminal, and execute the following command:
+Navigate to the grpc gateway service directory, open a terminal, and execute the following command:

 ```bash
 # Copy proto files from other microservice(s) to this service project.
 If there are multiple microservice directories, separate them with commas.